westpark/wallball/docs/steps/step00.rst

 In this step we're going to create a game which does nothing, just to make sure we have everything ready to run.

+**At the end of Step 0 you will see:** a blank window with a title bar saying "PyGame Zero Game" and the usual Minimize / Maximize / Close buttons.
+If you click the [X] button or press `Ctrl-Q` the window will close.

 The Code
 ~~~~~~~~

 .. literalinclude:: code/s0.py

 That's it.
 You just need an empty file.
 That's the simplest possible "game"
 you can build with PyGame Zero.

 What's happening here?
 ~~~~~~~~~~~~~~~~~~~~~~